 Chilli jam, or tương ớt in Vietnamese, is a common condiment in Central Vietnam.
 I first tried it in Hoi An with some Cao Lầu.
 Without a supply of the original, I had to make some myself.
 It turned out to be a delicious and very versatile addition to a wide range of dishes.

 With something like chilli jam, every producer has their own special recipe.
-I tried a few variations and settled on this one as the best (according to me) balance of flavour, heat, and sweetness.
-I also bought chilli jam from several vendors in Hoi An during a recent trip and am confident this recipe is at least as good as they are.
+I tried a few variations and settled on this one as the best balance of flavour, heat, and sweetness (according to me).
+I also bought chilli jam from several vendors in Hoi An during a visit there and am confident this recipe is at least as good as they are.

 Although I didn’t use the same recipe, this YouTube video from Helen’s Recipes provides a great visual guide.